eMetaboHUB/Forum-DiseasesChem/README.md

 For a specie, we extract all the current uris associated to the predicate bqbiol:is, and for those elements we extract uris which are associated to the element with a skos:closeMath predicate, corresponding to equivalent URIs from identfiers equivalence provided by UniChem. **BUT**, we specifie that the extracted URI **must** not ne already known in the current graph *not exists { ?specie bqbiol:is ?otherRef }* **AND** that the extracted URI are not a synonym of the current annotate URIs (*not exists {?ref skos:exactMatch ?otherRef option(t_distinct)}*), because of *skos:exactMatch* is a sub-property of *skos:closeMatch*, by searching equivalent URIs using skos:closeMatch, we may extract synonyms of the already annotated URIs, but this is already done by the first request.

 #### part 3 : Extraction of synonymes of infered equivalent uris :
+As indicated in the Graph URI, this file should be named *infered_uris_synonyms.trig*
 ```SQL

 DEFINE input:inference 'schema-inference-rules'